MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 ---
 layout: post
-title: "How ForteVisor works under the hood"
+title: "How AetherVisor works under the hood"
 date: 2023-01-19 01:01:01 -0000
 ---

 ## Introduction

 A while ago, I wrote a type-2 AMD hypervisor to dynamically analyze anti-cheats and hide internal cheats.
 I no longer want to treat protected software as a black box, which is why I stopped working on this project to study other topics such as deobfuscation.
 This is by no means a mature hypervisor that intercepts every special guest instruction.
 For larger projects and stable tool development, it's better to modify KVM and build your tools using KVM's interface.
-Although KVM has its advantages, ForteVisor will always be useful for me for building minimal, stealthy, dynamic analysis tools and writing hacks.
+Although KVM has its advantages, AetherVisor will always be useful for me for building minimal, stealthy, dynamic analysis tools and writing hacks.

-I will outline the implementation details of my AMD hypervisor, and explain some potential issues throughout the process.
+This is an general overview of AetherVisor's implementation, with descriptions of some potential issues.

 ## Virtual machine setup